 Legal warranties allow you to demand that the vehicle you are purchasing or leasing:

 - will serve the purpose for which it was intended;

 - will have a reasonable lifetime, given the price paid, the contract, and the conditions of use;

 - will not have any hidden defects, that is, important defects that were present before the sale, that were not mentioned to you and that you could not have noticed, despite your due diligence;

-The reasonable lifetime warranty provides that purchased goods must serve for normal use for a reasonable period of time.
-However, the law does not specify, for example, that a pet must have a lifetime of 10 years.
+The reasonable lifetime warranty provides that a vehicle must serve for normal use for a reasonable period of time.
+However, the law does not specify, for example, that a vehicle must have a lifetime of 15 years.
 Why?
 Because several factors, such as the price paid, the contract, and the conditions of use, must be taken into account to determine the reasonable lifetime of a vehicle.
 Thus, a $15 000 vehicle cannot be expected to last as long as another one with the same features, but that costs $30 000.

-If the pet or the pet accessory you bought is defective or cannot serve its purpose, you must inform the merchant (and manufacturer, if applicable) of the problem.
+If the vehicle you bought is defective or cannot serve its purpose, inform the merchant (and manufacturer, if applicable) of the problem.

 You can either undertake this process with the merchant, the manufacturer, or both.
 A merchant may not require that you deal with the manufacturer.

 The merchant or manufacturer may choose to pursue any of the following options:

 - repair the vehicle or have it repaired without charge;